21thecreative/study/Embedding-Guide.md

 ## Styling the editor

-Right now, the embedded editor will style its own contents according to the desired theme (either light or dark).
+The embedded editor styles its contents according to the desired theme (either light or dark).
 No border is added to the iframe contents by DartPad, nor does it attempt to size itself.
 Developers adding DartPad iframes to their pages should use CSS within their own pages to style these